 This paper analyses volatility spillovers across the four Nordic countries and examines how carbon prices influence those spillover effects.
-The study focuses on two research questions: What is the volatility connectedness level among the Nordic electricity markets?
+The present study focuses on two research questions: What is the volatility connectedness level among the Nordic countries and regions?
 Whether and how do changes in carbon prices drive volatility spillovers in the integrated Nordic electricity market?

 The Nordic electricity market is formed by Denmark, Finland, Norway, and Sweden and includes 13 bidding areas, with price differences among them.
 Price movements in these markets enhance the arbitrage opportunities, and spillover effects appear among markets.
-Price fluctuation (e.g., volatilities) in the same type of market typically has a mutual spillover effect, which implies that the volatility of one market can be passed to another (Guo and Feng, 2021; Lyu and Scholtens, 2024).
+Price fluctuation (e.g., volatilities) in the same type of market typically has a mutual spillover effect, which implies that the volatility of one market can be passed to another.
 Cross-spillovers between markets facilitate international risk-sharing.
 In integrated markets, changes in one local market can affect not only the local consumption and wholesale prices, but also markets of other countries via cross-border trade, as markets aggregate a large amount of interconnected financial transactions.
 For instance, the wholesale electricity price in Norway is affected by weather conditions, wind generation, and hydro output, as well as climate change policies, and shocks are passed on to the Swedish market.
 As a result, power companies in Sweden may bear the impact caused by non-local shocks contributed by Norway.
-Furthermore, the climate policies of, for instance, the European Union emissions trading system (EU ETS), as a well-established carbon market of EU, will increase electricity price levels in general (Aatola et al., 2013).
+Furthermore, the climate policies of, for instance, the European Union emissions trading system (EU ETS), as a wellestablished carbon market of EU, will increase electricity price levels in general (Aatola et al., 2013).
 The power enterprises are the most active traders in the EU ETS, and thus the interaction between the Nordic wholesale electricity markets and EU ETS is important.

-The novelty of our approach is four-fold.
-First, we use the connectedness approach based on the time-varying parameter VAR (TVP-VAR, thereafter), rolling window-based VAR (RW-VAR, thereafter), and the high dimensional VAR with common factors (VAR-CF, hereafter) models to analyze integration in the Nordic electricity markets, contributing to the scarce literature in the volatility connectedness in this region.
+The novelty of our approach is three-fold.
+First, we use the connectedness approach based on the time-varying parameter VAR (TVP-VAR, thereafter) and rolling window-based VAR (RW-VAR, thereafter) models to analyse integration in the Nordic electricity markets, contributing to the scarce literature in the volatility connectedness in this region.
 Second, we split the Norwegian market into two price regions to reflect the observed difference in electricity prices between the northern and southern regions.
-Thirdly, we uncover an important role of the covariances in contributing to the spillovers among the markets, in which the spillovers among covariances weights for nearly half of the whole system's spillover effects.
-Finally, we examine how carbon price influences those spillover effects since the literature examining the impact of carbon price on electricity market integration is scant.
-Do et al. (2020) suggests that adoption of carbon price floor improves market integration in physically interconnected markets but sufficient empirical evidence to support this is lacking.
+Thirdly, we examine how carbon price influences those spillover effects since the literature examining the impact of carbon price floor improves market integration in physically interconnected markets but lacks sufficient empirical evidence to support.

 To the best of our knowledge, this is the first study to examine the role of carbon price on volatility spillovers among Nordic electricity markets.
-Understanding these issues is important for electricity market participants (e.g., electricity producers, retailers, investors, and users) not only in Nordic electricity markets but globally, as they adopt appropriate risk management strategies to hedge against the negative effects of electricity price volatility.
-This is particularly relevent since the Nordic electricity market is at the heart of Europe's energy transition.
+Understanding these issues is important for market participants (e.g., electricity producers, retailers, investors, and users) not only in Nordic electricity markets but globally adopt appropriate risk management strategies to hedge against the negative effects of electricity price volatility since the Nordic electricity market is at the heart of Europe's energy transition.
 It is also important for the sector regulator to devise measures to avoid excessive price volatility.

 The remainder of the paper is organized as follows: Section 2 reviews the literature.
-Section 3 presents the methodology to estimate electricity market volatility spillover effects among the study areas.
+Section 3 presents the methodology to estimate volatility spillover effects among regional ETS.
 Section 4 describes the data and sample.
 Section 5 discusses the empirical results.
-Section 6 provides additional analysis by estimating a high dimensional VAR with common and including covariances to the interdependence among markets.
-Section 7 concludes and provides policy implications.
+Section 6 concludes and provides policy implications.